Quasi-compact group schemes, Hopf sheaves, and their representations: Affine extensions and Hopf sheaves

 \section{Affine extensions and Hopf sheaves}

 The well known op--equivalence between the category of affine group schemes over a field $\Bbbk$ and the category of Hopf algebras over $\Bbbk$ has been generalized in \cite[Expos\'e I, Section 4.2]{kn:SGA3-1} to the context of \emph{affine group schemes over a scheme $S$} --- that is, group objects in the category of affine schemes over $S$ with respect to the monoidal structure given by the fibered product over $S$.
-In this section we establish an \emph{op--adjunction} --- that is a weaker relationship than in the classical context ---, this time between a \emph{wide} (sometimes called ``lluf'') subcategory of the category $\GextaffA$ of \emph{affine extensions of the abelian variety $A$} (see Definitions \ref{defn:catextensions} and Notation \ref{nota:diffcateg} as well as Definition \ref{defn:othermonoidal1}) and a category of $\mathcal O_A$--algebras with additional structure that we call \emph{Hopf sheaves} --- named as $HQ\sAalg$ in Definition \ref{defn:caths}.
+The algebraic counterpart of the group object is in this case a sheaf of bialgebras in $\sSalg$.
+In this section we go one step further and establish an op--equivalence between the category $\GextaffA$ of \emph{affine extensions of the abelian variety $A$} (see Definitions \ref{defn:catextensions} and Notation \ref{nota:diffcateg} as well as Definition \ref{defn:othermonoidal1}) and a category of $\mathcal O_A$--algebras with additional structure that we call \emph{faithful (commutative) Hopf sheaves} --- named as $HQ\fsAalg$ in Definition \ref{defn:caths}.

-We intend to study the monoidal properties of the mentioned subcategory of $\GextaffA$ of affine extensions of $A$ whose ``group objects'' are morphisms of $\Bbbk$--group schemes $q:G\to A \in \GextaffA$.
-The multiplication morphism $m:G \times G \to G$ is defined over $\Bbbk$ and, even after restricted to $G \times_A G$, it is \emph{not} a group structure over $A$ in the sense of \cite[\emph{op.\ cit.}]{kn:SGA3-1}.
-Thus, even if --- similarly to the classical procedure generalized in \cite[\emph{op.\ cit.}]{kn:SGA3-1} --- the tools used hereafter are based upon the construction of the $\Spec$ of a quasi-coherent sheaf (and its left adjoint), in order to get a complete picture of the situation we use --- for the sheaves as well as for the extensions --- not only the monoidal structure given by the (fibered) product as in \cite{kn:SGA3-1}, but also a second one that takes into account the fact that the base scheme has the additional structure of an \emph{abelian variety} and that $q:G \to A$ is a group homomorphism (see Definitions \ref{defn:othermonoidal1} and \ref{defn:othermonoidal2}).
+In our situation $\GextaffA$ will appear as a subcategory of the category of bimonoids (with an antipode) in a duoidal category based upon $\Schasqc$, the category of separated, quasi-compact schemes over $A$ (see Definition \ref{defi:duoidalcat}).
+One of the two monoidal structures is the fibered product over $A$ as in the classical case, but the other is defined taking into account the additive structure of $A$: it is the composition of the product over $\Bbbk$ with the base change by $s:A \times A \to A$, where $s$ is the sum in $A$.
+This second structure is essential in order to capture in abstract terms the fact that the base scheme has the additional structure of an \emph{abelian variety} and that $q:G \to A$ is a group homomorphism (see Definitions \ref{defn:othermonoidal1} and \ref{defn:othermonoidal2}).
+See also remark \ref{rem:affbutqc}.

-For the following undertakings it is better to view the affine extensions of an abelian variety $A$ as surjective (faithfully flat, separated) affine morphisms of group schemes $q:G\to A$ (see Example \ref{ej:forequiv} and Section \ref{subsect:affextassch}).
+For the following undertakings, as was mentioned before, it is better to view the affine extensions of an abelian variety $A$ as a surjective (faithfully flat, separated) affine morphism of group schemes: $q:G\to A$ (see Remark \ref{rem:forequiv} and Section \ref{subsect:affextassch}).

 To make the exposition clearer, we deal first with the monoid structure of $G$ --- and the bialgebra structure of the associated sheaf ---, and after this is firmly secured, we present a formal treatment of the inversion morphism of $G$ and the corresponding ``antipode'' in the associated sheaf.
 As it happens frequently when dealing with ``generalized Hopf type objects'', it is harder to deal with the antipode than with the bialgebra structure.